This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SendHallmark #CollectiveBias

 This artisanal no-knead gingerbread loaf couldn’t be easier to make, it practically makes itself.
 It’s 100x better than anything you’ll find at the grocery store, and the crust is to die for.
 I’ve made it so many times that I don’t even need the recipe anymore.

-After Christmas, you can still use the same base recipe for your bread, just skip the molasses, ginger, cinnamon and nutmeg.
-Try adding different seeds or cheeses, the possibilities are endless!
+After Christmas, you can still use the same base recipe for your bread, just skip the molasses, ginger, cinnamon, and nutmeg.
+Try adding different seeds or vegan cheeses, the possibilities are endless!